|

 * Weapon Compatability Reassignment: Weapons are now divided into three groups: Universal (IRE/PAC/HEPT/PPC, etc) Foundation Guild (PRG/ID/IPG/IC/PBC, etc) and Profit Guild (FBL, PBE, ISR, TBC, etc) with Argon and Boron vessels pulling from Universal and Foundation Guild, the Paranid and Split ships drawing from Universal and Profit Guild, and the Teladi, Pirates, Yaki and Xenon pulling from all three.
 Terran weapons are still exclusive to Terran ships save a few logical exceptions (Xenon and those ships).
 Additionally, turrets have been reworked to use a Primary and Secondary compatability system: for M1/2/TL vessels, front and side turrets now hold the heaviest weapons the ship can wield while the rear and top/bottom turrets use lighter weapons, and M6/7s have their Primary weapons on the main guns/front turret while all others (save the heavy corvettes, which are special cases) use secondary allotments.
 Additionally, the Commonwealth and Terran beam weapons (Phased Array Laser Cannon, Plasma Beam Cannon, Tri-Beam Cannon and Fusion Beam Cannon) have been integrated into ship compatabilities as per camp associations, and factories are now capable of producing the aforementioned beam weapons.
 And those weird offset guns on the ATF Mjolnir and Valkyrie have been effectively removed (gun number for those slots set to 0).
 Finally, as of Geekey's request, turrets that used to have only one gun assigned to them now have two - this gives some ships a considerable boost in firepower, particularly the Tyr, which regains its horrifically-destructive 16-gun broadsides like it used to have in Xtended.
 Due to the way certain ships (the Colossus, for example) have some of their turrets set up I'd have to actually mess around and add additional entries to the Guns in Turret field in the editor, which I frankly do not want to do for fear of causing some kind of massive pileup.

-* Cargo Space Recalculation: The cargo bay statistics for scouts/interceptors/fighters have had a considerable rework.
-Minimum cargo space is now 1.5 times the volume of a ship's full equipment loadout - a Nova, for example, has 8 HEPTs (48) 2 PACs (54) and 3 25 MJ shields (84) times 1.5 (126) - with the maximum a multiple based on the race: 2/3/4/5/6 for Paranid/Split/Argon+Pirates+Yaki/Boron+Terran+Xenon/Teladi - the aforementioned Nova, thus, has a max cargo capacity of 504.
+* Cargo Space Recalculation: The cargo bay statistics almost all ships have had a considerable rework.
+For fighters, minimum cargo space is now 1.5 times the volume of a ship's full equipment loadout - a Nova, for example, has 8 HEPTs (48) 2 PACs (54) and 3 25 MJ shields (84) times 1.5 (126) - with the maximum a multiple based on the race: 2/3/4/5/6 for Paranid/Split/Argon+Pirates+Yaki/Boron+Terran+Xenon/Teladi - the aforementioned Nova, thus, has a max cargo capacity of 504.
+Capital ships use a slight variation of this system, starting with the M7 and assigning it a max cargo capacity of the race multiplier*1000, with decreases according to class - Argon M6s have cargo capacities from 1000-2000, the M7 from 2000 to 4000, the M7M and M2 with 4000 to 8000 (flat 8000 for M2s) and 12000 for the M1 - with additional volume granted to account for weapons and shielding (a Titan ends up with 12250 units of cargo, while the Colossus finishes with 14,400 units).
 Additionally, the capacities for several of the TS ships have been switched around; basic ships start at 2000/2500/3000/3500/4000 and end at 3000/3500/4000/4500/5000 for the Paranid, Split, Argon, Boron and Teladi, medium TS' get double those values, and the large superfreighters get four times those values.
 Finally, the TLs got some tweaking as well: the Mammoth's been dropped down about a third in price, the Orca got its cargo volume changed to 80K, the Albatross has been kicked up to 100K and has been given boosts to shields and weapons energy owing to its sheer massiveness, the Atmospheric Lifter's capacity has been increased to 120k, and the Ryu's been kicked up to 70K, with additional RelVal tweaking going around to reflect these changes save on the Mammoth.
 In addition to the above, many of the frigates and capital ships got boosts to their cargo capacities to make way for extra guns added during the turret optomization process, as well as other ships having rather low amounts considering their purpose (the Panther, for example, is a mini-carrier but has a rather low amount of cargo space for supplies for its carried fighters).
+As of 1.2.2.2 some tweaks have also been made to corvette and frigate cargo capacities (Terran ones, specifically) and plans are being drawn up for similar modifications on Commonwealth ships.

 * Gamestart Ship Loadout Adjustment: Many of the gamestarts have been tweaked to provide more optimal equipment and to comploy to new ship and weapon compatabilities.